1587/speaking-exam/00-part3.md

 ```
 I like the Chinese musician[mjuːˈzɪʃən] LangLang, his music style is classical.

-Usually, I choose music from internet, like youtube/ˈjuːtuːb/ , apple music.
+Usually, I choose music online, such as youtube/ˈjuːtuːb/ and apple music.
-It is very popular.
+It's very popular.

-I like to listen to music by my iphone.Because It is very convenient,
+I like to listen to music by Iphone.
+Because It's very convenient,
 I am busy with work and I have no time to go to the music hall.
-and Watch music performance online is cheaper than offline.
+and Watching music performance online is cheaper than offline.
 ```

 ### 10.3	part3（5~7）(15+15+30)